flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Non-functional submissions

-Submissions that are not fully functional during review and/or offer a poor user experience will not be accepted unless improved.
+Submissions that are not fully functional, provide a poor user experience, or contain clearly or easily visible issues will not be accepted unless these issues are addressed.

 #### Console software submissions